 Click the Ellipsis (three dots) menu next to the worker’s name and select Upgrade worker.

-Choose a Paid policy and confirm.
+Choose a policy, if required, and confirm.

 If no seats are available, you’ll be prompted to purchase one prorated automatically.